 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This action & adventure, fantasy is a hardcover edition was published by Philomel Books on October 30, 2012 and has 403 pages.
+This action & adventure, fantasy is a hardcover edition that was published by Philomel Books on October 30, 2012 and has 403 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Sorcerer in the North, The Siege of Macindaw, Erak's Ransom, The Kings of Clonmel, Halt's Peril, The Emperor of Nihon-Ja, The Lost Stories, The Outcasts, Invaders, The Royal Ranger, Slaves of Socorro, Scorpion Mountain, The Tournament at Gorlan, The Ghostfaces

 Third in the Brotherband Chronicles urban fantasy series for young adults.
 It is an offshoot from Flanagan’s Ranger’s Apprentice series.

 This was great!
 Again.
 I haven’t yet read a bad book from John Flanagan.
 And it keeps amazing me that we’re only three books into the series.
 I feel as though I know the characters so well and been on so many adventures with them, that there must be more than just three books!??

 I do love how Flanagan creates such a positive role model with the crew of the Heron and how inventive they all are.
 I particularly enjoyed the shock various adults received when they realized that Hal was the actual captain of the Heron!

 “Must admit, I had a few sleepless moments.”

 “Two, actually.
 One lasted for the first two days.
 The other for the next two.”